matrix-org/synapse/docs/upgrade.md

 `on_threepid_bind` will be removed in a future version of Synapse.
 You should check whether any Synapse modules in use in your deployment are making use of `on_threepid_bind`, and update them where possible.

-The arguments and functionality of the new method are nearly the same; `on_threepid_bind` was called directly *after* a user adds a third-party identifier (email, phone number) to their account, while `on_add_user_third_party_identifier` is called just *before* a user adds a third-party identifier.
+The arguments and functionality of the new method are the same.

-The justification behind the swap in logical ordering is that `on_add_user_third_party_identifier` may be extended in the future to allow blocking a user from adding a third-party identifier to their account.
-The reason behind the name change is that the old method's name, `on_threepid_bind`, was misleading.
+The justification behind the name change is that the old method's name, `on_threepid_bind`, was misleading.
 A user is considered to "bind" their third-party ID to their Matrix ID only if they do so via an [identity server](https://spec.matrix.org/latest/identity-service-api/) (so that users on other homeservers may find them).
 But this method was not called in that case -